 IT help desks have some of the highest turnover, which is very costly, pushing 40%.
 Why is that?
 John Loyd suggests several reasons, including high stress, lack of experience, and feeling ineffective.
-And so, how can organizations and leaders go about to better retain their IT help desk employees?
+And so, how can organizations and leaders go about maximizing IT help desk employee retention?

 It is important from the start to fully train help desk personnel, in software, the IT environment (hardware, software, personnel), etc. as well as customer service skills.
 A structured training manual should be in place, along with a carefully planned training schedule.
 These can help take away immediate frustrations and intimidations early on with the person's experience in their new job.